 In accordance with the Royal Decree of 19 July 2019 on the allocation of railway infrastructure capacity and the fee for the use of railway infrastructure and without prejudice to the method of annual indexation of unit prices (see appendices F.2 and F.3), the adjustments to the calculation rules, the value of the coefficients and the unit prices must be introduced at the latest four months before the deadline for submitting New Path Requests (see point 4.5.1), and the network statement must also be adjusted.
-These changes will therefore apply only from the timetable following that in which they were introduced.
+Therefore, these changes can only apply to the timetable following in the one during which they were introduced.